 These topics that we covered should be second nature when reaching for them, especially when you get an unexpected downpour, or hit with mud from a passing vehicle, if you have to look for your wipers, you may find yourself on top of another vehicle or in a ditch!

 Do not attempt to drive without this knowledge.

-We at A & J Collision Repair are a full service auto body repair facility.
-We specialize in collision repair and automobile restoration.
-We work on every make and model of vehicle: Ford, Chevrolet, Dodge, GMC, Nissan, Toyota, cars, trucks, vans, and SUVs.
+We at A & J Collision Repair are a full service automotive paint shop and auto body & painting repair facility.
+We specialize in automotive paint, collision repair, and automobile restoration.
+This auto shop will work on every make and model of vehicle: Ford, Chevrolet, Dodge, GMC, Nissan, Toyota, cars, trucks, vans, and SUVs.

 All of our technicians are professionally trained, certified, and attend regular training courses to stay up to date with the latest technology and techniques.
 We also have a state-of-the-art facility and tools that allow them to erase the blemishes from your automobile, returning it to its original condition.

 On our website you can find information about our estimate process, the metal repair shop, and our paint process.
 We even have a tool you can use to track the progress of the repairs.
 If you have any questions or comments let us know — we will be glad to answer your questions and listen to your concerns.
 Check out our special offers page too for monthly specials.